 Seek Additional Help When Needed

 Some children develop a diagnosable Social Anxiety Disorder, marked by a significant amount of stress or fear surrounding interactions with others.
 If your child often expresses a strong desire to avoid situations where they will interact with others, ask your child about what’s happening.
 Sometimes this stress can be induced by troubling situations, such as bullies at school or an inciting incident like an embarrassing day in the classroom.
 If the answers are less clear, talk to your child’s school counselor, a pastor in your church, or turn to another mental health professional about the best way you can help.
+They might need anxiety therapy or counseling.

 Anxiety issues in kids are highly common, and rest assured, there are lots of tools for parents to help their kids overcome the challenges caused by this stress.
 And knowing you’re there to support them and cheer them on is one of the most valuable anxiety-fighting tools you can give them.